The Transparency Trend

 Through its transparency campaign (which also ran on its Canada website last year), McDonald’s offered customers the opportunity to ask anything related to the brand and get an honest answer.
 From questions about favorite menu items to those with a more pointed tone, consumers submitted questions, and McDonald’s replied.

-While diving into a transparency campaign can feel a bit like opening a can of worms, it can also be a great way to get involved in the conversations your audience is already having.
+While diving into a transparency campaign can feel like opening a can of worms, it’s also a great way to join conversations your audience is already having.
 McDonald’s took the opportunity to shed light on its ingredients, dispel myths, and involve itself in brand-related buzz – buzz that is going to occur with or without the brand’s involvement.